How to Drop Out of High School and Still Succeed in Life

 If you don't qualify for enough need-based financial aid to cover all of your educational costs, you can apply for unsubsidized student loans as well as various types of scholarships.
 Plus, keep this in mind: You can go back to school if you have student loans already, as long as your loans aren't in default.

 By knowing how to succeed in college, you can avoid being one of the people who fail to graduate.
 (The six-year dropout rate for college students who are attending post-secondary school full-time, for the first time, is 27.4 percent.
 Most of those students never finish.
-Almost 14 percent of college students drop out after the first year.)11
+The National Student Clearinghouse Research Center reports that almost 14 percent of college students drop out after the first year.)

 7. Practice Effective Job Searching

 Knowing how to find and approach potential employers is one of the most important skill sets you can develop.
 But it's especially crucial for high school dropouts.
 To overcome perceptual barriers caused by your small amount of education, you'll need to place extra focus on:

 - Getting help with crafting an effective resume and drafting cover letters

 - Acquiring employable skills that you can demonstrate